henrikstranneheim/MIP_api/docs/MIP_overview.rst

 Prerequisites
 ~~~~~~~~~~~~~~

-MIP will only require prerequisites when processing a modules that has dependencies (See :doc:`setup`).
+MIP will only require prerequisites when processing a modules that has dependencies both programs
-However, some frequently used sequence manipulation tools e.g. samtools, PicardTools, Bedtools are probably
-good to have in your path.
+and references (See :doc:`setup`).

 Meta-Data
 ^^^^^^^^^^
 Meta data regarding the pedigree, gender and phenotype should be supplied for the analysis.

-- Pedigree file (`PLINK`_-format; See :doc:`pedigree_file` & MIP´s github `repository`_).
 - Configuration file (`YAML`_-format; See :doc:`configuration_file` & MIP´s github `repository`_).

 Usage